Tehmina521/rhombixtechnologies_tasks/README.md

 ## 🎥 Task Submission Video

 I recorded a short explanation video showcasing my notebook, approach, and results.
-You can view it on LinkedIn here:
+You can view it on LinkedIn here: [My LinkedIn Post](https://www.linkedin.com/)
-🔗 My LinkedIn Post

 ---

 ## 🧾 Conclusion & Insights

-- - Gender was the most influential factor — females had a much higher survival rate.
+-  Gender was the most influential factor — females had a much higher survival rate.

 - Passenger Class (Pclass) strongly affected survival — 1st class passengers were more likely to survive.